 What are the pros of a bidet?

 Bidets offer a handful of benefits that enhance the post #2 experience.
-The following advantages make bidets a popular choice for some households.
+Here are a few reasons why bidets are a popular choice for some households.

 Bidets keep your hands cleaner.
 The water spray does most of the work, so your hands don't have to get as involved.
 Of course, that doesn't mean you get to skip the post-loo hand wash.